$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models

 Alternatively, it is feasible to use a generative model to predict the density map of a given crowd image that would learn the distribution of the values in the density map.
-Though GAN-based architectures have been used for density map prediction \cite{yao2020mask, duan2021mask, shen2018crowd}, these methods still rely upon broad kernel sizes and overlook the benefits of point supervision.
+Though Generative Adversarial Network (GAN) based architectures have been used for density map prediction \cite{yao2020mask, duan2021mask, shen2018crowd}, these methods still rely upon broad kernel sizes and overlook the benefits of point supervision.
 Since the model learns the distribution of the density pixel values, it is advantageous to maintain the sample space of the density pixel values, and employing a broad kernel will only discourage it.
-Furthermore, the use of both point supervision and crowd density prediction with generative models has not been fully investigated before.
-Also, the aforementioned GAN-based approaches restrict to a single crowd-density map realization similar to the regression-based methods and jettison the stochastic nature of generative models to produce multiple density map realizations which could improve the counting performance.
+Furthermore, the use of both point supervision and crowd density prediction with generative models has not been thoroughly investigated before.
+Also, the aforementioned GAN-based approaches restrict to a single crowd density map realization similar to the regression-based methods and jettison the stochastic nature of generative models to produce multiple density map realizations, which could improve the counting performance.

-To that end, we propose to use denoising diffusion probabilistic models (referred to as diffusion models), \cite{ho2020denoising, nichol2021improved} to generate crowd density maps for a given image.
-Though, diffusion models have been applied to segmentation \cite{amit2021segdiff, gu2022diffusioninst}, super-resolution \cite{li2022srdiff}, object detection \cite{chen2022diffusiondet}, etc., to the best of our knowledge, neither crowd-counting nor density map generation has been studied with diffusion models.
-Furthermore, we exercise our desired narrow Gaussian kernel into practice by constructing the ground truth crowd-density maps for training the denoising diffusion process.
-With the narrow kernel, we minimize the interference between adjacent densities which helps maintain the bounds and the distribution of density pixel values.
-This in turn simplifies the distribution learning for the diffusion model and improves density prediction as illustrated in \fig{\ref{figure: density comparison}} where the proposed method has reproduced the narrow kernel even in a dense region while the other two methods have failed.
+We propose using denoising diffusion probabilistic models (diffusion models), \cite{ho2020denoising, nichol2021improved} to generate crowd density maps for a given image.
+Though diffusion models have been applied to segmentation \cite{amit2021segdiff, gu2022diffusioninst}, super-resolution \cite{li2022srdiff}, object detection \cite{chen2022diffusiondet}, etc., to the best of our knowledge, neither crowd counting nor density map generation has been studied with diffusion models.
+Furthermore, with the narrow kernel, we minimize the interference between adjacent densities, which helps to maintain the bounds and the distribution of density pixel values.
+This, in turn, simplifies the distribution learning for the diffusion model and improves density prediction as illustrated in \cref{figure: density comparison}, where the proposed method has reproduced the narrow kernel even in a dense region, while the other two recent methods failed.